erhuz/shopping-list/README.md

 ```bash
 ./dev.sh down
 ```
+Or you can run `docker-compose -f _docker/docker-compose.yml down`

 ## Goal of this project
 - Simple and nice interface, nothing should be in the way.